giantswarm/docs/src/content/guides/prepare-aws-account/index.md

 entity, and we recommend that it enforces multi-factor authentication.

-Giant Swarm staff require access to **all** accounts, so **the following steps must be duplicated in both the control plane and tenant cluster accounts**.
+Giant Swarm staff require access to **all** accounts, so **the following steps must be duplicated in both the control plane and workload cluster accounts**.

 #### 1. Basic role setup {#iam-staff-role-basic}